solidjs/solid/documentation/reactivity.md

 An computation is calculation over a function execution that automatically and dynamically tracks any child signals that are accessed during that execution.
 A computation goes through a cycle on execution where it releases its previous execution's dependencies, then executes grabbing the current dependencies.

-There are 2 main computations used by Solid: Effects which produce side effects, and Memos which are pure and designed to cache values until their reactivity forces re-evaluation.
+There are 3 main computations used by Solid: Memos which are pure and designed to cache values until their reactivity forces re-evaluation, Computeds which are designed to write to other signals, and Effects which are intended to produce side effects.

 ```js
 import { createSignal, createEffect, createMemo } from "solid-js";